sassoftware/saspy/saspy/doc/source/configuration.rst

 `IOM`_
   The Integrated Object Method (IOM) connection method (IOM using Java) supports SAS on any platform.
-  This method can make a local Windows connection and it is also the way to connect to SAS Grid through SAS Grid Manager.
-This method can connect to a SAS Workspace Server on any supported SAS platform from any client.
+  This method can make a local Windows connection and it is also the way to connect to a SAS Workspace Server on any SAS platform from any client.
+This includes SAS Grid deployments too.

 `HTTP`_
   This access method uses http[s] to connect to the Compute Service (a micro service) of a Viya